 Common examples are dates, prunes, figs, apricots, sultanas and raisins.
-Almost all fruit can be dried or dehydrated.
+Almost all fruit can be dried, freeze-dried or dehydrated.
 Some other popular additions to the dried fruit category include bananas, mangoes, apples, pears and berries.

 Some are naturally dried and packaged without preservatives; others have preservatives added to maintain their appearance and shelf life, while others might have added sugar or juice as well.